Ndhlovu1/django-crud-api-system/README.md

 ##### Solution : inside vscode then search for your virtual environment (it'll have the folder name you ran the commands in)
 ![Screenshot from 2023-01-08 23-03-07](https://user-images.githubusercontent.com/46927702/211219214-fd28189b-efd1-4d96-a2e0-a16a32b6f366.png)

+##### Result : inside vscode in the terminal, you'll see the environment is now the same as the one you selected

 ```shell
 django-admin startproject RestaurantProject